apache/trafficserver/doc/reference/configuration/records.config.en.rst

 ===== ====================
 Value Effect
 ===== ====================
-0     Continue serving requests even if we failed to initialize the cache 1     Stop serving requests if none of the cache disks or volumes could be initialized 2     Stop serving requests even if one or some of the cache disks or volumes could not be initialized
+0     Start listening for requests without waiting for the cache to initialize 1     Wait for the cache to initialize.
+2     Wait for the cache to initialize.
+If none of the cache disks could be initialized, abort.
+3     Wait for the cache to initialize.
+If even one of the disks or volumes failed to initialize, abort.
 ===== ====================

 .. _Traffic Shaping: